mattermost/mattermost-developer-documentation/site/content/contribute/mobile/build-your-own/white-label.md

 ### Localization Strings

-To replace some or all of the strings in the app in any supported language, create a new json file for each locale you wish to override in `assets/override/i18n`.
-Any strings that you provide will be used instead of the ones located in `assets/base/i18n`, but any that you don't provide will fall back to the original ones.
+To replace these with your own assets, create a sub-directory called `override` in the `assets` folder.
+Using the same directory structure and file names as in the `base` directory, you can add assets to the override folder to be used instead.

+For example, to override `assets/base/images/logo.png` you would replace your own `logo.png` file in `assets/override/images/logo.png`.

 ### Images